ToJans/gitut/README.md

 start   Start a new gitut from a github `username/project`. todo    Find out what you have to do next to complete this step.

+You can also add a verbose flag `-v` to any command to enable git interaction output.

 Type `gitut [command]` (`command` without the brackets) to run a commmand.
 For example, type `gitut help start` for more info about `start`.

 C:\blah>gitut help start
 Help for: start